 More information on compliance is available in our guidance material.

 - the value of your property may increase or decrease relative to other properties in your municipality

 - changes in municipal charges and differential rates may affect some ratepayers and not others

 - special rates and charges, waste collection charges and the fire services levy are not subject to the rate cap.

-- the proposed higher cap and the specified year(s) that it will apply
+- the proposed higher cap for each specified financial year

 - the reasons for which the council seeks the higher cap